pombreda/lepl/doc-src/manual/matchers.rst

   ['234']
   >>> matcher.parse('123')
   [...]
-  lepl.stream.maxdepth.FullFirstMatchException: The match failed at '123',
+  lepl.stream.maxdepth.FullFirstMatchException: The match failed in <string> at '23' (line 1, character 2).
-  Line 1, character 0 of str: '123'.

 When preceded by a ``~`` the logic is reversed::

   >>> matcher = ~Lookahead('2') & Integer()
   >>> matcher.parse('234')
   [...]
-  lepl.stream.maxdepth.FullFirstMatchException: The match failed at '34',
+  lepl.stream.maxdepth.FullFirstMatchException: The match failed in <string> at '34' (line 1, character 2).
-  Line 1, character 1 of str: '234'.
   >>> matcher.parse('123')
   ['123']